 Day 6 – 7: Ascent to advanced base camp (ABC) at 6,400m via middle camp at 6,200m.
 Get-together with the ABC team and set up our tents.

 Day 8 – 23: Final acclimatization and ascent to Everest!

 We will undertake a few acclimatization walks over the coming days to get used to our surroundings.
 Our Sherpa-team has already installed three high camps at 7,000m (North Col), 7,800m and 8,300m.
-The actual ascent of Mount Everest is scheduled to occur between the 15th and 26th of May, which is the period during which most of the successful summit days have taken place to date.
-Then we wait for a weather window for our first summit attempt.
+Ascent Everest.
+We are waiting for the right weather window for our first summit attempt.
+In the past, all successful summit days are in this period.
 After the steep glacier climb to the North Col we stay at Camp 1, follow the less demanding North Ridge which leads us to the Northeast ridge, where we stay at Camp2 at about 7,800m, and then Camp3 at 8,300m.
 From here we cross below the Northeast Ridge to the Northwest Face and then back to the ridge with the secured 1st, 2nd and 3rd steps (all secured by rope) and finally we tackle the summit face.
 From Camp 1 onwards, oxygen is available.
 At Camps 3 and 4, we will also sleep with oxygen.
 There is plenty of time for a few days of rest and a second attempt at the summit.